zerostring-tech/promptchef/README.md

 ## About

-PromptChef is created and maintained by [ZeroString Tech Ventures](https://zerostring.tech) as an open community project.
+PromptChef is a community project created and maintained by [ZeroString Tech Ventures](https://zerostring.tech).